 A large amount of data is routinely collected during production operations in shale assets.
 The collected data can be utilized to gain a competitive advantage in optimizing production and increasing recovery.

 This course is intended for completion engineers, production engineers and managers, reservoir engineers, geoscientists, asset managers, and team leaders.

-0.8 or 1.6 CEUs (Continuing Education Units) will be awarded for this 1-day course.
+0.8 or 1.6 CEUs (Continuing Education Units) are awarded for this 1- or 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.